dsaichand3/Neural-Machine-Translation/README.md

 # Neural Machine Translation

-*Different models used during translation are:-*
+*Different types of models used during translation are:-*

 ## Simple RNN